weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-huggingface.md

 #### Parameters

-The following parameters are available for the api.
-Only set one of:
+The following parameters are available for the API.

+Note that you should only set one of:

 - `model`,
 - `passageModel` and `queryModel`, or
 - `endpointURL`

-To specify the model to use.

 | setting | type | description | example | notes |
 | --- | --- | --- | --- | --- |